-Ben Holthof presented the final draft of the HCD Study to the HAC on DATE TBD.
+The final version of the HCD Study was available to the HAC on 21 March 2024.
 This was an opportunity for the HAC to review and discuss the HCD Study in order to advise Municipal Council on the Study.

 7.1.2 East Gwillimbury Council